- Advocacy Alerts

 In addition to its commitment to advocating to legislative, regulatory, and legal rulemaking bodies on clean water public policies, NACWA is also dedicated to being a top technical resource in water quality, water management, and sustainable ecosystem protection.

 With this foundation, NACWA staff will continue to be available to serve as an expert resource to all media covering clean water issues, particularly as they relate to public policy making.

 Click here for the NACWA’s latest Press Releases, News and Publications.

 Member Utility Networking

-NACWA’s strength in the unity of its member agencies.
-And with this a guiding value, NACWA is committed to using its communications resources—such as the Engage Forum, NACWA’s online clean water community—to enhance peer-to-peer networking among its members nationwide, and to helping ensure that each member agency has the tools necessary to provide affordable, sustainable clean water for all communities.
+One of NACWA’s greatest strengths is the collaboration of its member agencies.
+With this guiding value, NACWA is committed to using its communications resources—such as its Communications & Public Relations Committee and its Engage Forum, NACWA’s online clean water community—to enhance peer-to-peer networking among its members nationwide, and to helping ensure that each member agency has the tools necessary to provide affordable, sustainable clean water for all communities.
 Our vision is to represent every utility as a NACWA member, helping to build a strong and sustainable clean water future.

 Ultimately, NACWA's membership exists to provide access to affordable clean water to all communities.
 Seen through this lens, NACWA’s communications platform is focused on helping member agencies develop positive media relationships in the communities they serve; understanding that public clean water issues affect every household.